lowwebtech/low-web-extension/Readme.md

 - Chromium : [https://chrome.google.com/webstore/detail/low-web-extension/jllfpicflcigpegdmejghjhaehdiabfj](https://chrome.google.com/webstore/detail/low-web-extension/jllfpicflcigpegdmejghjhaehdiabfj)
 - Firefox : [https://addons.mozilla.org/fr/firefox/addon/low-web-extension/](https://addons.mozilla.org/fr/firefox/addon/low-web-extension/)

-:green_heart::herb::deciduous_tree::evergreen_tree::earth_africa:

-## Why ?
+## Why ? :green_heart::herb::deciduous_tree::evergreen_tree::earth_africa:

 The Internet consumes about 8% of the electricity produced worldwide and emits 3 to 4% of total greenhouse gas emissions.
 Every request, every resource, every calculation, is small amounts of electricity consumed ... and we visit billions of pages, make billions of computer operations, load billions of terabytes... needing to run millions of servers, millions of antennas, millions of miles of fiber and especially devices like telephones always more powerful and ever more obsolete.

 This extension aims to reduce our data and limit the energy consumption of our Internet browsing.

-This extension affects electricity consumption when browsing the Internet but not during manufacturing.
+**This extension affects electricity consumption when browsing the Internet but not during manufacturing.
 Manufacturing is the most energy consuming and polluting stage.
-So let's keep our phones and computers as long as possible !
+So let's keep our phones and computers as long as possible !**